Fluctuation diagnostic of the nodal/antinodal dichotomy in the Hubbard model at weak coupling: a parquet dual fermion approach: Spin-fermion-like calculations

 Again, the largest contribution arises from $q_x\!=\!q_y\!=\!0$ and it is of the same size as for the nodal point (see upper panel of Fig.~\ref{fig:sigma_kq}).
 For $q_x\!=\!-\frac{\pi}{16}$ the first factor is largest at $q_y\!=\!0$, while the maximum of the second factor is located at $q_y\!=\!\pm q_x\!=\!\pm\frac{\pi}{16}$.

 Since now {\sl both} factors depend quadratically on $\mathbf{q}$, the commensurate $q_y\!=\!0$ and the incommensurate $q_y\!=\!\pm\frac{\pi}{16}$ contribute similarly to the antinodal self-energy.

 Hence, for the antinodal point incommensurate wave vectors near $\mathbf{q}=0$ (i.e., $\mathbf{q}\!=\!\boldsymbol{\pi}$ before the shift) are more relevant than for the node.
-The lower panel of Fig.~\ref{fig:sigma_kq} and Fig.~\ref{fig:sigma_kq_int} confirm this.
+The lower panels of Figs.~\ref{fig:sigma_kq} and \ref{fig:sigma_kq_int} confirm this.
 The calculation also explains why contributions from different $\mathbf{q}$ are symmetrical for the antinode, which is in general not the case for the nodal point (cf. both panels of Fig.~\ref{fig:sigma_kq}).

 From a more physical perspective, our calculations show that the nodal-antinodal dichotomy originates in the van Hove singularity of the square lattice.
 Of course, the latter corresponds to a flat band structure at the antinodal point, which implies a vanishing first derivative.
 A more intuitive way to understand the calculation is therefore that the scattering from one antinodal point to another does not require a fine-tuning of the connecting (bosonic) momentum, because the associated single-particle energies vary only with the square of the deviation from the nesting vector $\boldsymbol{\pi}$.
 On the other hand, for generic Fermi vectors, including the nodal points, the single-particle energies vary linearly and hence scatterings do require fine-tuning.
 See also Fig.~\ref{fig:sketch}.